alexbelij/Google-Analytics-FB-Graph-API/README.md

 `time.js` holds the date format which is used in all the api calls.

-`Report.js` is the main file through which the function runs.
+`Report.js` is the main file through which the function runs (You have to make it by yourself).

 Note -> You can make your own report.js file, in which you have to do following things: <br />
         1: First Read about excel4node-npm module<br />